-Interest paid to a non-resident is subject to withholding tax at rates ranging from 4.9 per cent to 35 per cent and 40 per cent.
+Interest paid to a non-resident is subject to withholding tax at rates ranging from 4.9 per cent to 35 and 40 per cent.

 iv Real estate

-Income deriving from the sale of real estate is taxable for income tax purposes considering the seller's gains (tax basis with recognition of the inflationary effect).
+Income deriving from the sale of real estate is taxable for income tax purposes considering the seller's gains (the tax basis with recognition of the inflationary effect).